Applied Mathematics and Statistics

 Earth and Environmental Studies encompasses Geography, Environmental Studies and Sustainability Science.
 Our students are trained to investigate and understand the earth’s natural systems and human interactions with, and impacts on, those systems.
 We integrate physical science, social science, economics and business.
 Career opportunities include environmental consulting and geoengineering, climate change prediction and adaptation, natural hazard preparedness and mitigation, natural resource conservation and management, environmental law and policy and urban planning.

-Mathematics and physics train students in analytical thinking, critical thinking, modeling and quantitative skills sought by a wide range of employers.
+The Department of Mathematics trains students in analytical thinking, critical thinking, modeling and quantitative skills sought by a wide range of employers.
 Graduates are employed in a variety of careers including business, engineering, finance, government service, research and teaching and also prepared to deal with important societal issues.

-The Mathematical Sciences Department offers bachelor’s degrees in Mathematics and Physics.
-Students can obtain certification to teach mathematics or the physical sciences by completing the professional sequence.
-Minors in mathematics and physics are also available.
-Graduate programs in mathematics and statistics lead to a master’s degree in Mathematics with one of four different concentrations (Mathematics Education, Pure and Applied Mathematics, Statistics, and Computer Science) and the master’s degree in Statistics.
-The Department hosts one of two PhD programs in the College, the culmination of a long history of national leadership in mathematics education.
-The department’s faculty are active in research and professional activities, and research opportunities and mentorship are available for all students.
+The Mathematics Department offers degrees at the undergraduate and graduate levels.
+Students can obtain certification to teach mathematics by completing the professional sequence.
+A minor in mathematics is also available.
+The Department hosts a PhD program which is the culmination of a long history of national leadership in mathematics education.
+The department’s faculty are active in research and professional activities, providing opportunities for both research and mentorship for all students.

 Physics and Astronomy